-Why Fintech Is Growing So Fast and How to Break Into the Industry was originally published on Vault.
+Why Fintech Is Growing So Fast and How to Break Into the Industry was originally published on Firsthand.

 Brian Hamilton is the founder and CEO of One, a fintech startup that provides digital banking services to the shrinking U.S. middle class.
 Hamilton began his career at Wells Fargo, then led product and strategy at one of the first fintech firms before becoming a serial fintech entrepreneur.
 Hamilton sold one of his fintech startups to Capital One, founded others, and launched his latest just before the pandemic.
 Already, hundreds of thousands of customers have left big banks and moved to One, making it one of the fastest-growing digital banks—and one of the fastest-growing fintech employers.
 One is now hiring for several full-time roles and offering several internships.